 Extras and rewards with Skinny

 - No contracts.
-By prepaying either weekly or monthly, you can have more flexibility to change your plan or cancel at any time.
+By prepaying, either weekly or monthly, you have more flexibility to change or cancel your plan.

 - Keep your number.
-If you are transferring to Skinny from another provider, you can keep your existing number whether you have been a prepay or pay monthly customer.
+If you are transferring to Skinny from another provider, you can keep your existing number whether you were a prepay or pay monthly customer.

 - Purchase a new mobile.
-If you need a new mobile, Skinny has a selection of phones from Apple, Huawei, Samsung, Nokia, Oppo and Skinny own brand to purchase.
+If you need a new mobile, Skinny has a selection of phones from Apple, Huawei, Samsung, Nokia, Oppo and Skinny’s own brand to purchase.

 - Kiwi support.
 Skinny has a local Customer Care Team, available Monday through to Sunday.
 There is also a dedicated roaming helpdesk if you are having issues while overseas.

 What to be aware of

-- Skinny doesn’t have its own physical stores, so all communication is done by phone, live chat, email or through Facebook.
+- Skinny doesn’t have its own physical stores, so all communication is done by phone, live chat, email or Facebook.
 The Customer Care Centre is usually closed on public holidays.

-- If you use up all your minutes and texts on your plan, you will be charged overage rates.
-For 4-Weekly plans these are 20c per minute and 20c per text.
-On other plans you will be charged 43c per minute and 8c per text.
-Once you’ve reached your data limit, your access will stop so you will need to purchase a data add-on to get online again.
+- If you use up the minutes and texts on your plan, you are charged overage rates.
+For 4-Weekly plans, these are 20c per minute and 20c per text.
+On other plans, you are charged 43c per minute and 8c per text.
+Once you reach your data limit, your access stops so you need to purchase a data add-on to get online again.

-- When choosing a Skinny Unlimited weekly plan, your speeds will be reduced once you hit 10GB.
+- When choosing a Skinny Unlimited weekly plan, your speed reduces once you hit 10GB.
 On 4-Weekly plans, speed reduces after 4.5GB per 28 days with the $36 plan, after 12GB with the $46 and after 40GB with the $70.
 You cannot purchase a Data Binge and unused data does not roll over to the next billing cycle.

-- With some mobiles being locked to certain networks, there is a chance that yours won’t work with Skinny.
-Phones purchased from Skinny or Spark will work, but for other mobiles you can enter your phone’s IMEI number on the Skinny website to check before purchasing a SIM.
+- Some mobiles are locked to specific networks, so there is a chance yours won’t work with Skinny.
+Phones purchased from Skinny or Spark work, but for other mobiles, enter your phone’s IMEI number on the Skinny website to check before purchasing a SIM.

-- Since Skinny does not offer pay monthly contracts, you’ll need to pay the full price of a new phone upfront rather than enjoying spread out interest-free payments.
+- Since Skinny does not offer pay monthly contracts, you need to pay the full price of a new phone upfront rather than enjoying interest-free payments across a set period.